forge-55/bunkeros/FAQ.md

 ### What is BunkerOS?

-BunkerOS is a productivity-hardened, Arch-based Linux distribution that combines CachyOS's performance optimizations with a military-inspired, Sway-based computing environment.
+BunkerOS is a productivity-hardened, Arch-based Linux distribution that combines CachyOS's performance optimizations with a tactical, Sway-based computing environment.
 It's designed for users seeking distraction-free, mission-focused productivity.

 ### Is BunkerOS based on CachyOS or Arch Linux?